Paul Simon in Concert: Live Rhymin'

-Simon was joined by Urubamba and the Jessy Dixon Singers, who performed on "Jesus Is the Answer".
+Simon was joined by Urubamba for "El Cóndor Pasa (If I Could)", "Duncan", and "The Boxer", then brought out the Jessy Dixon Singers for the rest of the concert, before concluding with "America" on his own.

-The album was Simon's first live release and showed him performing Simon & Garfunkel songs solo in concert for the first time.
-The variety of songs and richness of styles helped with the album's appeal.
-Most notable was Simon's fascination with gospel, something that materialized in the arrangements on many of the songs, taking distance from Simon's classical folk early style.
+The album was Simon's first live release and showed him performing Simon & Garfunkel songs solo in concert for the first time, alternating with his solo songs.

 Near the end of the album, an audience member calls out for Simon to "say a few words."
 He replies: "Say a few words?
 Well, let's hope that we continue to live."

 The album was a moderate success.
 It reached No. 33 in the U.S. and was eventually certified gold by the RIAA.
 However, it failed to chart at all in the UK.
 Further, two of the live performances were released as a single as part of the promotion for the album: the breakthrough Simon & Garfunkel "The Sound of Silence" as the A-side, along with Simon's debut single "Mother and Child Reunion" on the B-side.